SOUTH CAMPUS LIBRARY

 Delhi-110 021.
 (India)

-Ø The South Campus Library, University of Delhi was established in 1973 to facilitate access for South Delhi Residents.
-It moved to its present location on Benito Juarez Road, near Dhaula Kuan, in 1984. it is housed in a four story separate building, in beautiful surroundings on an elevated site at the centre of the Campus and offers a congenial environment for study and research.
-The total sitting capacity of the Library is about 275 seats, with reading halls on all the floor alongwith the collection.
-The Library has been organised as follows.
+The South Campus Library, University of Delhi was established in 1973 to facilitate access for South Delhi Residents.
+It moved to its present location on Benito Juarez Road, near Dhaula Kuan, in 1984. it is housed in a four storey separate building, in beautiful surroundings on an elevated site at the centre of the Campus and offers a congenial environment for study and research.
+The Library which acts as a learning resource centre for teaching and research programmes of the 20 departments of the Campus, is one of most richly equipped libraries of Delhi University in terms of resources, services and infrastructural facilities.
+The collection of books reflects both classic and a contemporary touch and has a research orientation.
+Most of the library services are being leveraged through an integrated library portal and the library collection is completely computerised.
+The total collection of the library well exceeds 1,50,000 books and bound volumes of periodicals.
+The total seating capacity of the Library is about 350, with reading halls on all the floors.
+The Library has been organized as follows.

-Ø First Floor: The first floor of the library has the Processing Section where the books of Sciences, Social Sciences and Humanities are Processed.
-The books on English and Hindi Literature, Sanskrit, Philosophy Commerce, Economics, Socialology, Journalism, History, Political Science, Useful Arts etc. are available on this floor.
+First Floor: The first floor of the library has the Processing Section where the books of Sciences, Social Sciences and Humanities are processed.
+The books on English and Hindi Literature, Sanskrit, Philosophy Commerce, Economics, Sociology, Journalism, History, Political Science, visual Arts etc. are available on this floor.

 © South Campus Library,